jr0senblum/jc/README.md

   * {Map, Key} must be unique
   * Maps, Keys and Values can be any Erlang term
   * TTL is time-to-live in seconds
-* Consistency Through Serialization: An alternative API allows for a sequence-number parameter on the put/x, evict/x, match/x and remove/x operations.
-Operations whose sequence number is lower than the current (per map) max are disallowed thereby ensuring, for example, that stale puts do not overwrite "fresher" ones
+* Consistency through Serialization: An alternative API allows for a sequence-number parameter on the put/x, evict/x, match/x and remove/x operations.
+Operations whose sequence number is lower than the current (per map) max are disallowed thereby ensuring, for example, that stale puts do not overwrite "fresh" ones
  *  JSON Query Support
      * Query by JSON: When Values are JSON, evict_match/2, evict_all_match/1 and values_match/2 can search or evict keys whose values match a java-style, dot-path, string:
        "id.type=3"
-    * Ad-hoc, Index Support: In order to support faster operations, (2-3 orders of magnitude faster in some situations), each map can have up to 4, dot-path, strings configured for which j_cache will create index support.
+    * Ad-hoc, Index Support: In order to support faster operations, (2-3 orders of magnitude), each map can have up to 4, dot-path, strings configured for which jc will create index support.
-    * Auto Identification and Creation of JSON Indexes - sys.config defines parameters that define and enable an auto-detect of JSON queries to index.
+    * Auto Index Recognition - Ability to detect frequently used JSON querries and automatically start indexing on them.
 * User Controlled Eviction
   * Map-level TTL: A job runs at configured intervals and removes items whose create-date is older than a map-specific, configured